Organized Chaos: Gladstone Park’s Tangled Streets

 Triangular- & Quadrilateral-Shaped Lots

-It all goes back to how astronomical an impact resulted from overlaying so many straight roads across slanted streets in such a small area of only one square mile.
-There were intersections of three or more roads at acute angles, sections of gridded blocks thrown sideways, and triangular and oddly-shaped quadrilateral tracts of land.
-Builders were forced to come up with various schemes as to how to alter the architecture and/or siting of homes and commercial buildings on the non-rectangular lots.
+The creation of so many irregularly-shaped commercial and residential lots was unavoidable when the city overlayed its straight road grid across slanted streets in such a small area of only one square mile.
+It resulted in intersections of three or more roads at acute angles, sections of rectangular blocks thrown sideways, and triangular and oddly-shaped quadrilateral tracts of land.
+Builders were forced to come up with various schemes as to how to alter the architecture and/or siting of homes and commercial buildings on these non-rectangular lots.
 Learn More…

 Milwaukee Ardmore Austin Light